epam/edp-install/docs/operator-guide/install-edp.md

   To store EDP data, use any existing Postgres database or create one during the installation.
   Additionally, create two secrets in the &#8249;edp-project&#8250; namespace: one with administrative credentials and another with credentials for the EDP tenant (database schema).

-2. Create a secret for administrative access to the database:

-      kubectl -n <edp-project> create secret generic super-admin-db \
-        --from-literal=username=<super_admin_db_username> \
-        --from-literal=password=<super_admin_db_password>

-  !!! warning
-      Do not use the **admin** username here since **admin** is a reserved name.

-3. Create a secret for an EDP tenant database user.

-      kubectl -n <edp-project> create secret generic db-admin-console \
-        --from-literal=username=<tenant_db_username> \
-        --from-literal=password=<tenant_db_password>

-  !!! warning
-      Do not use the **admin** username here since **admin** is a reserved name.

-4. For EDP, it is required to have Keycloak access to perform the integration.
+2. For EDP, it is required to have Keycloak access to perform the integration.
 Create a secret with user and password provisioned in the step 2 of the [Keycloak Configuration](./install-keycloak.md#configuration) section.

       kubectl -n <edp-project> create secret generic keycloak \
         --from-literal=username=<username> \
         --from-literal=password=<password>

-5. Add the Helm EPAMEDP Charts for local client.
+3. Add the Helm EPAMEDP Charts for local client.

       helm repo add epamedp https://epam.github.io/edp-helm-charts/stable

-6. Choose the required Helm chart version:
+4. Choose the required Helm chart version:

       helm search repo epamedp/edp-install
       NAME                    CHART VERSION   APP VERSION     DESCRIPTION